SaleemMalik632/RAG-Using-LangChain/README.md

 - Improved integration with generative model
 - Better performance and accuracy

-## Agent RAG Using Trillvil Search Engine
+## Agent RAG Using TAVILY Search Engine

 The agent-based RAG implementation leverages the TAVILY search engine for retrieval.
 This version introduces an agent that uses the search engine to find the most relevant documents, which are then used to generate the final response.

 ### Features
-- Utilizes Trillvil search engine for document retrieval
+- Utilizes TAVILY search engine for document retrieval
 - Agent-based architecture for more dynamic and flexible interactions
 - Superior retrieval and generation performance